edespino/cloudberry-site/docs/sql-stmts/fetch.md

 ## Compatibility

 SQL standard allows cursors only in embedded SQL and in modules.
-Cloudberry Database permits cursors to be used interactively.
+Apache Cloudberry permits cursors to be used interactively.

 The variant of `FETCH` described here returns the data as if it were a `SELECT` result rather than placing it in host variables.
 Other than this point, `FETCH` is fully upward-compatible with the SQL standard.

-The `FETCH` forms involving `FORWARD`, as well as the forms `FETCH` count and `FETCH ALL`, in which `FORWARD` is implicit, are Cloudberry Database extensions. `BACKWARD` is not supported.
+The `FETCH` forms involving `FORWARD`, as well as the forms `FETCH` count and `FETCH ALL`, in which `FORWARD` is implicit, are Apache Cloudberry extensions. `BACKWARD` is not supported.

 The SQL standard allows only `FROM` preceding the cursor name; the option to use `IN`, or to leave them out altogether, is an extension.